gouthampai/thoughts-and-musings/src/content/posts/run-net-10-service-container-locally.md

 1. Using the dotnet 10 sdk image from microsoft as a basis, copy and build the .NET 10 project as a self-contained application
 2. Using the slimmed down runtime-deps image, listen on port 8080 after running the built project code

-While getting this running on my personal M2 Macbook Pro, I did run into a couple minor snags around the supported os/processor architectures that Docker thinks I want it to use.
+While getting this running on my personal M2 MacBook Pro, I did run into a couple minor snags around the supported os/processor architectures that Docker thinks I want it to use.
 I needed to build the Dockerfile in such a way that it would be able to support both x64 and arm64 systems.
 To make this work, I had to add a RuntimeIdentifiers value to my csproj file as shown below and then run both `dotnet clean` and `dotnet build`.
-This generated the correct the right project.assets.json file.
+This generated the correct project.assets.json file.

 ```xml
 <PropertyGroup>